jonniecumming/mental-health-awareness/README.md

 ### Purpose

 Help Hub is a simple, responsive static website built with HTML and Bootstrap to provide practical mental health tips and signpost services and support.
-The main idea being, it is approachable, whilst also linking the neccessary relevant support.
+The main idea being, it is approachable, whilst also linking the relevant mental health support.

+The site is comprised of four sections.
+These four sections are all combined on one page with a fixed navbar, to enable easy navigation throughout the site.
+This is designed in a responsive way so that all device users have a good experience of the content.

+- Home: A hero image with an opening description to the site.
+- Tips: A section for tips on common mental health issues.
+- Affirmations: A section of quotes to help inspire positivity.
+- Services: A section with links to verious mental health support services.

 ### Target Audience

 The target audience would be users who feel they may benefit from some sort of mental health support, ranging from positive messages of affirmation, to direct links to professional and urgent support.

 ### SEO
-I added a description and other meta data to the head of index.html to allow fro SEO and better searchability to help potential users find the site.
+I added a site description and other metadata to the head of index.html to allow for SEO and better searchability to help potential users find the site.

 ## Features
 ### Navbar and Hero Image